Xeonzilla/tessera-ui.github.io/docs/en/components/button.md

   This argument configures the style and behavior of the `button` component, including background color, border, shadow, corner radius, etc. You can use `ButtonArgsBuilder` to construct this argument.

-- `ripple_state: Arc<RippleState>`
+- `ripple_state: RippleState`

   The state for the click ripple animation.
-You must provide a valid `RippleState` instance to enable the ripple animation.
-This differs from the `surface` component.
+You must provide a valid `RippleState` instance to enable the ripple animation. `RippleState` is a clonable struct that encapsulates a shared reference to the state internally.

 - `child: impl FnOnce()`